Hospitality, Tourism and Event Management (HTEM)

-Hospitality and Tourism Administration (HTA) will soon be Hospitality, Tourism and Event Management (HTEM)!
+Hospitality and Tourism Administration (HTEM) will soon be Hospitality, Tourism and Event Management (HTEM)!

-Our career-focused bachelor’s degree in Hospitality and Tourism Administration (HTA) provides you with the professional and technical skills necessary to take you places in one of the fastest growing and most dynamic industries in the world.
+Our career-focused bachelor’s degree in Hospitality, Tourism and Event Management (HTEM) provides you with the professional and technical skills necessary to take you places in one of the fastest growing and most dynamic industries in the world.

 - Our program is accredited by the Accreditation Commission for Programs in Hospitality Administration (ACPHA) since 1995.

 - Our program has a student chapter of Eta Sigma Delta International Hospitality Management Society (ESD).

 - Our program is an institutional member of the International Council on Hotel, Restaurant, and Institutional Education (ICHRIE).

 Discover what it takes to work in restaurant or resort management, marketing or operations, event management, or destination management.

 Learn about the fundamental principles, management concepts, and analytical procedures vital for professionals in the hospitality and tourism industry.

 Experience exciting, hands-on opportunities for internships, community service, and academic excellence.
 The Department of Animal Science, Food and Nutrition offers facilities to give students access to quality informational, technological, laboratorical, and real-world resources.